Yoddha99/BookStore-Desktop-App/README.md

 How to run:
 * Download BookStore.exe and run it straight away by double clicking OR
-* Download Bookstore.py and backend.py and place in the same folder.
+* Download BookStore.py and backend.py and place in the same folder.
+And run BookStore.py.
 Dependencies : tkinter(pip install tkintertable)